BadeRahul/Library-Management-System-Django/README.md

 # Library-Management-System-Django

-# import this in system --> celery
+import this in system --> celery

-# Settings.py
+In Settings.py
 from celery import Celery
 from celery.schedules import crontab

-# NOTICE:
+NOTICE:
-  # The roles should be approved by the admin in the admin site.....
+  The roles should be approved by the admin in the admin site.....

-# TWO ROLES:
+TWO ROLES:
     1.LIBRARIAN
     2.STUDENT

-  # 1.Librarian:
+1.Librarian:
     Librarian can access all the features in system.
     Where he can add books,delete books,issuebook to the students,view all students in the management etc...

-  # 2.Student:
+2.Student:
     Student can view their profile,change their account password,request books,and etc..

-# admin -->
+admin credintials
     username : admin
     password : rahul@1234

-# librarian -->
+librarian credintials
      username: librarian
      password: rahul@1234

-# student -->
+student credintials
       username : rahul
       password : rahul@1234